HenryQW/cs.henry.wang/site/degree/phd/meeting.md

 ::: slot todo

 - Take screenshots/demo video of MedGate
-- Summarise: Interactive Information Visualization to Explore and Query Electronic Health Records, liaise with Carlo on how to summarise a survey
+- Summarize: Interactive Information Visualization to Explore and Query Electronic Health Records, liaise with Carlo on how to summarize a survey
 - Watch Bob's tutorial on how to read a vis paper, read Step 1 of PVSK
 - Upload PDFs of interview papers to CS server
 - Step 1 MedGate: generate a histogram of population by age